wwarthen/RomWBW/Source/Doc/Applications.md

 Accessing FAT filesystems on a floppy requires the use of RomWBW HBIOS v2.9.1-pre.13 or greater.

+Only the first 8 RomWBW disk units (0-7) can be referenced.

 Files written are not verified.